A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: Introduction

 \section{Introduction}

-With the advent of the World Wide Web, the volume of digital contents such as text is growing fast every day.
+With the advent of the World Wide Web, the volume of digital content such as text is growing fast every day.
 One of the main properties of a text is its readability.
 Readability or difficulty of a text signifies how understandable it is for a human reader.
 The massive amount of accessible texts makes it hard to find those texts with a certain readability level or accurately assess the readability of available texts by a human.
 With that in mind, the Internet is not the only place where we need to assess the readability of a text.
 Readability measurement is indispensable in an education system where it can help teachers/instructors find suitable content for students to read based on their reading skills or help textbook authors to evaluate their books in terms of suitability for the intended students.
 Second language learners can also benefit from an automated text readability assessment system to find suitable texts for their educational purposes \cite{xia2019text}.
 Another application of readability measurement lies in medical texts.
-Studies have shown that readability of a text can significantly enhance its understandability by readers \cite{leroy2013user}.
+Studies have shown that the readability of a text can significantly enhance its understandability by readers \cite{leroy2013user}.
 By measuring the readability of educational, medical contents written for patients, it is possible to ensure that it is understandable for the public.
 Text readability measurement has many other applications in areas such as advertising \cite{pancer2019readability}, publishing, and other related practices.
-Computers can help us facilitate the process of text readability assessment; however, we need an accurate and reliable measure to assess text readability. \\ Early automated text readability assessments were undertaken using readability formulae.
-These formulae would measure the readability of a text-based on some simple characteristics.
-One of the most popular and widely used readability formulae is Flesch-Kincaid readability formula \cite{kincaid1975derivation}.
-This formula measures the readability of a given text regarding the total number of words and syllables in sentences.
-Nonetheless, readability formulae have been considered not accurate enough through several research studies \cite{heydari2012readability, begeny2014can, crossley2017predicting}.
-A more effective approach to the assessment of the text readability is to use machine learning techniques for this task.
-Therefore, in recent years, several research studies have been conducted on designing and testing a text readability assessment system using machine learning techniques.
-One of the first studies of this kind was the work of \citet{schwarm2005reading}, which introduced a model for English text readability assessment using machine learning approaches. \\ The only known method for Persian text readability assessment is the Flesch-Dayani \cite{dayani2000criteria} formula.
-Flesch-Dayani formula is a recalculated version of Flesch-Kincaid formula which makes it optimal for the Persian language. \\ As mentioned earlier, the traditional approaches to text readability assessment have not been accurate enough.
-However, no previous machine learning model is available for Persian language text readability assessment.
-The main reasons for the absence of such a model are the lack of any text readability datasets for the Persian language.
-In this research paper, a text readability dataset for the Persian language is gathered using a novel method.
-Further, the first machine learning model for Persian text readability assessment is designed and tested. \\ The structure of this paper is designed as follows: (i) We discuss the previous research studies performed in this field (section \ref{Related Works}); (ii) Our approach to gathering a Persian text readability dataset and its characteristics are proposed (section \ref{Dataset}); (iii) the details of a machine learning model for Persian text readability assessment is explained (section \ref{Proposed Approach}); (iv) Test results are presented (section \ref{Experiments}); and (v) The conclusions and future directions are discussed (section \ref{Conclusions and Future works}).
+Computers can help us facilitate the process of text readability assessment; however, we need an accurate and reliable measure to assess text readability.